mattianeroni/ptrnet/README.md

-# ptrnet
+# PtrNet
-An implementation of the pointer network by Google Brain
+An implementation of the pointer network by Google Brain.

+## ToDo
+- Mask missing.
+- To rewrite in Julia using Flux